-Likewise, planting a sun-loving perennial in deep shade may lead to disappointment, with stunted growth and few blooms.
+Likewise, planting a sun-loving perennial in deep shade may lead to stunted growth and few blooms.
 Instead, research the best plants for your growing conditions.
 A few perennials to consider for full sun or partial shade include:

 - Yarrow, such as Achillea millefolium ‘Strawberry Seduction’